 What is a Camera Jib?

 A camera jib, also called a camera crane, is a modular, booming arm mounted on a heavy-duty tripod.
-It can be equipped with a manual or electronically controlled camera head or a stabilized gimbal at the end of the arm to mount the camera on.
-The electronic heads can be remotely controlled to pan and tilt the direction of the camera.
-While the jib is a great piece of gear, it can only be utilized to its full potential when handled by a skilled operator.
+It is equipped with an electronic camera head or a stabilized gimbal that is remotely controlled to pan and tilt the direction of the camera.
+While the jib is a powerful tool, only skilled operators bring out its true shotmaking potential.

 Table of Contents